mauricio-lobo-ds/MyFaceAlert/README.md

-# 😊 FaceEmotionAlert 🚨
+# 😊 MyFaceAlert 🚨

-**FaceEmotionAlert** is a sleek, user-friendly tool designed to **monitor your facial expressions** and gently nudge you toward maintaining a positive demeanor during work or study sessions.
+**MyFaceAlert** is a sleek, user-friendly tool designed to **monitor your facial expressions** and gently nudge you toward maintaining a positive demeanor during work or study sessions.
 Leveraging cutting-edge emotion detection powered by **DeepFace** and **OpenCV**, this project transforms your webcam into a **real-time positivity coach**. 🌟

 ---